• 6-Minute Article

 Becoming a Grandparent

-Consider helping your precious new family member start on firm financial footing.
-Think about opening a 529 college savings plan in the child’s name.
-These tax-advantaged savings plans are designed to encourage saving for future education costs as earnings grow free of federal tax.
+You could consider helping your new family member start on firm financial footing by opening a 529 college savings plan in the child’s name.5 These tax-advantaged savings plans are designed to encourage saving for future education costs as earnings grow free of federal tax.

 What to do: Talk to your tax, legal, and financial professionals about which account type is right for you and your family.